The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations

-To detect and quantify anisotropic features, we employ the ADPD as our primary tool.
-While the ADPD has not yet been widely adopted in cosmological analyses, it directly quantifies directional anisotropies in pairwise correlations --- a statistical aspect that has been extensively studied using other approaches in the literature.
+In this work, we employ the ADPD as our primary tool to detect and quantify anisotropic features and we demonstrate that the anisotropy induced by cubic lattice pre-initial conditions persists over time and plays a role in the formation of large-scale structures.} While the ADPD has not yet been widely adopted in cosmological analyses, it directly quantifies directional anisotropies in pairwise correlations --- a statistical aspect that has been extensively studied using other approaches in the literature.
 For example, \cite{Sousbie_2011} introduced an algorithm based on persistent homology for detecting filamentary structures, where directional anisotropy is a central feature, whereas \cite{Tempel_etal_2012} analyzed pair orientations to study the alignment of galaxies within the large-scale structure.
 Similarly, \cite{Hamilton_1998} examined anisotropies in redshift-space distortions, providing foundational tools for analyzing directional correlations and \cite{Lee+Penn_2000} investigated angular correlations between galaxy spin axes, conceptually related to pairwise angular statistics.
 For a broader overview of techniques used to identify anisotropic features in simulations, see \cite{AragonCalvo_etal_2007,Colberg_etal_2008,Libeskind_etal_2017} who introduce various numerical methods for filament detection and the study of structure orientation.

 { This paper is structured as follows.
 In Sect.~\ref{lin_non_lin}, we begin by reviewing the key statistical properties that characterize CDM-like models at early times, with a particular focus on the distinction between linear and non-linear regimes.
 In Sect.~\ref{gen_ic}, we outline the commonly used procedures for generating ICs in cosmological \(N\)-body simulations, emphasizing the role of lattice-based pre-initial configurations and their implications.
 Sect.~\ref{methods} is devoted to describing our methodology for identifying anisotropies in point distributions; we also validate our approach using a series of controlled, artificial test cases.
 In Sect.~\ref{Anis_IC}, we turn to the quantification of the local anisotropy theoretically expected in cosmological ICs drawn from Gaussian random fields.
 We then apply this formalism in Sect.~\ref{results} to analyze two CDM simulations and present the main results of our study.
 Finally, in Sect.~\ref{conclusions}, we summarize our conclusions and discuss the broader implications of our findings for the generation of ICs and the interpretation of structure formation in cosmological simulations. }